mikeFam/GRP/README.md

 # GRP
-"Get Rich Pipeline": he pipeline to do any thing
+"Get Rich Pipeline": The pipeline to do anything